ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 };
 {% endcodeblock %}

-We generate a new random salt for every new passcode.
+Generate a new random salt for every new passcode.
 The derived bits are stored along with the salt, the hash function name, and the number of iterations. `HASH` and `ITERATIONS` are constants that provide default values for our PBKDF2 parameters and can be updated whenever desired.
 The Promise